-Fayetteville Bank has a rich history in Fayetteville– this year, the bank is celebrating 100 years of service.
+Fayetteville Bank has a rich history in Fayetteville– we've been in business for over 100 years!

 The first known bank in the area was a private bank known as Schuhmacher Bank.
 According to local sources, Schuhmacher Bank began operating around the turn of the century and received its state charter in 1916, becoming Fayetteville State Bank.

 Farmers National Bank of Fayetteville was organized in late 1916 and was chartered and authorized to begin business in early 1917.